sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### RBAC

-Sourcegraph has removed all the Role-Based Access Control (RBAC) resources from the default base cluster.
-This means service discovery is not available by default, and the endpoints for each service replica must be manually input into the frontend ConfigMap, which is automatically done by one of the component defined in the [kustomization file](kustomize/index.md#kustomization-yaml) built for Sourcegraph.
+Sourcegraph has removed Role-Based Access Control (RBAC) resources from the default base cluster for the Kustomize deployment.
+This means that [service discovery](#service-discovery) is not enabled by default, and the endpoints for each service replica must be manually added to the frontend ConfigMap.
+When using the [size components](#instance-size-based-resources) included in the [kustomization file built for Sourcegraph](kustomize/index.md#kustomization-yaml), service endpoints are automatically added to the ConfigMap.

 ### Non-Privileged